ariflaksito/rank-icl/README.md

   --metrics-log logs/wiki_llama_sbert.csv \
 ```

-## WikiSA dataset
+## Dataset
-Code to construct the WikiSA dataset is available at the directory `data/wikisa/`
+- Code to construct the WikiSA dataset is available at the directory `data/wikisa/`
+- The ExaRank dataset is available at the directory `data/exarank1/`

 ## Output
 Each run generates: